sajjadh47/sass-to-css-compiler/readme.txt

 Compile Sass (.scss) files to css files on runtime.
 No need to compile it on local & upload it online...
 Now you can compile your direct scss source code into css code easily with a minute...

 = Features: =
-- Enable/Disable Compilation Any Time
+- Toggle Compilation On or Off Anytime
-- Include Sass Stylesheets By File Name
+- Add Sass Stylesheets by Filename
-- Compilation Modes (5 Included)
+- Choose from 5 Compilation Modes
-- Cache Feature

-**Interested in contributing to Sass To CSS Compiler?**
-Contact me... sagorh672(at)gmail.com
+- Enable Caching for Faster Processing

 == Installation ==
 To add a WordPress Plugin using the built-in plugin installer: